Overview

 You should have received a copy of the GNU General Public License along with

 this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see <https://www.gnu.org/licenses/>.Contributing

-Contributions are welcome!
-Whether you want to report bugs, suggest features, or improve the code or documentation, your input is highly valued.
-Please check the issues tab for existing issues or to open a new one.
+Contributions are always welcome!
+Whether you want to report bugs, suggest new features, or help improve the code or documentation, your input makes a difference.
+Before opening a new issue, please take a moment to review our Guidelines for Contributing and check the issues tab to see if your topic has already been reported.

 You can also support the development of orbis by becoming a sponsor.
 Click here to make a donation.
 Please mention orbis in your donation message.